 For me, the holidays are all about tradition.
 Don’t get me wrong, it is fun to change things up a bit and try new things.

-There are just some things you HAVE to have in order to make it Christmas.
+There are just some things you just have to have in order to make it Christmas.
 These cookies are one of those things for my family.

 My mom has been making them for as long as I can remember.
 Her mom made them too.
 I wish I knew when exactly they became a thing, but I know it’s been longer than I’ve been around!